Administrator Gayle Butler

 Deer Lodge, MT 59722

-Montana Correctional Enterprises (MCE), headquartered near Montana State Prison at Deer Lodge, employs 75 civilians and provides daily training for approximately 500 inmates at Montana State Prison and Montana Women’s Prison in Billings.
+Montana Correctional Enterprises (MCE), a division of the Department of Corrections, headquartered near Montana State Prison at Deer Lodge, employs 97 civilians and provides daily training for approximately 700 inmates at Montana State Prison and Montana Women’s Prison in Billings.

-The Montana Correctional Enterprises Division provides vocational education, on-the-job training and work experience to inmates in industry, vocational and agricultural programs.
-Inmates working in these programs develop marketable job skills, a strong work ethic and self-esteem through a feeling of pride in their accomplishments, often for the first time in their lives.
-In addition, inmates earn a wage to pay their victim restitution and court-ordered fines, and to save money for their release.
+The Montana Correctional Enterprises Division provides general and vocational education, on-the-job training, and work experience to inmates in industry, vocational and agricultural programs.
+Inmates training and working in these programs develop marketable job skills, a strong work ethic and self-esteem through a feeling of pride in their accomplishments, often for the first time in their lives.
+In addition, inmates earn a wage to pay for hygiene items and personal clothing, victim restitution and court-ordered fines, and to save for their release.

 MCE programs benefit public safety in our prisons and communities.
 They improve prison security by keeping inmates active and engaged while incarcerated, and provide inmates who will return to our communities with opportunities to learn life and job skills, and develop a work ethic that enables them to become productive employees, good neighbors and law-abiding, tax-paying citizens.
 Several national studies indicate that inmates involved in correctional industry training programs are less likely to reoffend and between 20 to 40 percent more likely to stay out of prison.
-Learn more about the "Top Ten Benefits of Correctional Industries" and the importance of Reentry Focused training on the National Correctional Industries Association website.
+Learn more about the importance of Reentry Focused training on the National Correctional Industries Association website.

-The majority of the MCE training programs are self-supporting, generating sufficient revenue to cover 95 percent of all expenditures.
-The general fund budget of $795,000 covers the vocational program’s educational component and the canteen’s three civilian staff.
+The majority of the MCE training programs are self-supporting.
+92% ($18.8 million) of MCE funding is generated from self-supporting enterprise fund programs.
+The general fund budget of $1.7 million covers the education and vocational program’s educational component and the canteen’s three civilian staff.

 MCE has a great website that provides information about our many Products and Services.